elita0/Polygenic-risk-score-calculation/README.md

 -All files in the same directiroy including PLINK and PRSice
 ## PLINK

 ## PRSice tool

+Instalation
+PRSice-2 relies on PLINK for genetic data processing.

+https://github.com/choishingwan/PRSice   for PRSice intaltaiton- download

+Navigate to the directory where you extracted PRSice (C:\PRSice) using the command: bash cd C:\PRSice

 PRSice usage explanation shame
 R- paltform where PRSice works